Two farmers shaking hands over a row of planted crops.

 Information Session

-During an online public information session at noon CT on Wednesday, July 31, the MDA will go over some basic information included in the RFP including applicant eligibility, funding timeline, and application questions.
-Registration is required.
+During an online public information session at noon CT on Wednesday, July 31, the MDA went over some basic information about this program.
+Watch the information session recording.

 Review Process

-Awardees will be selected through a competitive process where applications are evaluated by a review committee based on criteria shared in the RFP.
-Applicants will be notified by October 2024 about the outcome of their application.
+Awardees were selected through a competitive process where applications were evaluated by a review committee based on criteria shared in the RFP.

 CDFI Technical Assistance Grant Q&A